 The fact there's also a Samsung Galaxy Home Mini - something that now looks likely to launch alongside the standard speaker, and be cheaper - makes it even more likely the Galaxy Home will be the premier option of the two.

 Samsung Galaxy Home: Design and features

 The Galaxy Home is a bulb-shaped smart speaker with legs that looks like a gadget fondue, or, you know, a decapitated Rosie Jetson, but, unfortunately, there's no exact dimensions available yet, or details about its materials.

 However, we do know some of the features.
 And one of the first things to know about the Galaxy Home is that it's both a Bixby speaker and a SmartThings home hub - which we expected.

-It's built AKG with Harman technology to optimise sound based on where you are in the room, and you'll be able to wake up Samsung's assistant with a "Hi Bixby", which the speaker will hear using its eight far-field microphones.
+It's also built by AKG with Harman technology (both companies, of course, are owned by Samsung) in order to optimize sound based on where you are in the room, and you'll be able to wake up Samsung's assistant with a "Hi Bixby", which the speaker will hear using its eight far-field microphones.

 The speaker, according to Samsung, will be able to "intuitively moves a wave of sound directly toward you when you ask it to" and we have no idea what that's going to sound like - but we're certainly eager to find out.

-Samsung also talks of "scalable AI platform" but the Galaxy Home's Achilles Heel will be Bixby itself, which is widely considered to far behind the voice recognition, accuracy and natural language processing capabilities of Alexa and Google Assistant.
+Samsung also talks of "scalable AI platform" but the Galaxy Home's weak spot will be Bixby itself, which is widely considered too far behind the voice recognition, accuracy and natural language processing capabilities of Alexa and Google Assistant.